ggldnl/Differential-Drive-Controller/README.md

 # Differential Drive – Controller

-Conceptually, my differential drive robot consists of two computational units, one responsible for **low-level motor control and sensor feedback** (Arduino Nano) and the other for handling **high-level navigation and communication** (Raspberry Pi Zero 2W).
+Conceptually, my differential drive robot consists of two computational units, one responsible for **low-level motor control and sensor feedback** (Arduino Nano) and the other for handling **high-level low-frequency heavy tasks** like planing, pose-correction and so on (Raspberry Pi Zero).
 This repository contains the **Arduino firmware**.

-For a complete overview of the project refer to the [main Differential-Drive repository](https://github.com/ggldnl/Differential-Drive.git).
-Take also a look to the [repository containing the Hardware](https://github.com/ggldnl/Differential-Drive-Hardware).
+Take also a look to the [repository containing the Hardware](https://github.com/ggldnl/Differential-Drive-Hardware.git).
 I documented the design process, construction and theory in [this article](https://ggldnl.github.io/projects/differential_drive/index.html).

 ## 🔌 Setup Instructions

-This repository contain the main cpp code for the low level control of the robot and ROS2 interface as well as several smaller scripts to test the libraries I wrote.
+This repository contain the main cpp code for the low level controller of the robot as well as several smaller scripts to test the libraries I wrote.

 > ⚠️ **Important:** If you plan to do the same thing I did and use my PCB, **make sure** the Arduino and the Raspberry are **not** connected during the upload.
 Upload the code before connecting the two.